the gift of nurturing

 while we can't practice massage outside at this time with the new county rulings, (we are allowed medical and therapeutical referrals and treatments inside) each week community groups and volunteers still provide fresh produce, bags of supplies, a hearty meal, fresh water, clean socks, live music and COVID safe social support with Self Help Hunger at Driver Plaza. special thanks to our former National Holistic Institute extern Marvin Ortiz, our colleague Michael Hui, trained at the Academy of Chinese Culture and Health Sciences, and Keneda Gibson, a recertifying practitioner and Resilient Hub friend; all volunteered to practice with us. a massage chair or two, mats and even therapeutic foot baths, sharing TUEgetherness, providing pointers on how to go about caring for each and folks at a distance, or at home. we look forward to returning as soon as we can.

 Self Help Hunger Program and the North Oakland Restorative Justice Council (NORJC). are initiatives of Oakland Communities United for Equity and Justice (OCUEJ)--a collaboration of grass roots organizations dedicated to supporting the homeless and disenfranchised. we are helping to provide immediate shelter and other basic needs for unhoused single mothers, elders and other high risk indifviduals and families.
-Eugenia was delighted to be elected to the OCUEJ Board and serves as Treasurer, and Leo is named President.
+Eugenia was delighted to be elected to the OCUEJ Board and serves as Treasurer.

 as a social-venture enterprise, your patronage is critical to our mission. it not only sustains your well-being but it underwrites our community outreach. we ask our supporters and friends to stand with us and give the gift of nurturing: